brandon-d-logan/wp-custom-html-syntax/README.md

 # Custom HTML Syntax Highlighter

+## Work with Custom HTML blocks in a sane way that feels like your IDE

 A WordPress plugin that adds full **CodeMirror syntax highlighting** to the built-in Custom HTML block.
 It uses WordPress's own bundled CodeMirror library.

 ![Comparison of the plain Core Output editor vs the plugin's syntax-highlighted editor with optional dark mode toggle](assets/plugin-output-screenshot.jpg)